Jazz Sabbath: Discography

-A live album will be released as part of Record Store Day Black Friday in the United States and Canada on 28 November 2025.
-This is an 'RSD First' release, with the album being available wordwide later in 2026.
+A live album was released on 20 February 2026.
 The double album features 11 live tracks and was recorded at the Paradox Jazz Club in Tilburg, The Netherlands, during Jazz Sabbath's 2025 European tour.

+Tracklist: “Black Sabbath”, “The Wizard”, “War Pigs”, “Behind the Wall of Sleep”, “Iron Man”, “Fairies Wear Boots”, “Hole in the Sky”, “Paranoid”, “Into the Void”, “Rat Salad”, “Children of the Grave”.

+An early edition was released on colored vinyl with alternate artwork as part of Record Store Day Black Friday in the United States and Canada on 28 November 2025.

 Members

 In the album liner notes, the band members and session players are only mentioned by their fictional names: